KajizukaTaichi/KajizukaTaichi/README.md

 Please use it if you have interest!

 But, I'm bad at persevering because I'm tomboy who do thing I want only.<br>
-Take for example, progress of writing documentation of Stack is slowly pace.<br>
+Take for example, progress of writing documentation of Stack is slowly pace because it boring for me.<br>
 But, I think my passion bet programming is greater than anyone.<br>

 And, my mottoes are 2 quote "Stay hungry, stay foolish!" and "Human is a thinking reed".<br>